CBIIT/sec_poc/README.md

 This application is deployed on the NCI's internal Appshare (Posit Connect) using [Posit Publisher](https://github.com/posit-dev/publisher).
 There are other ways to deploy which are documented on [publishing overview](https://docs.posit.co/connect/user/publishing-overview/).
 They will be similar to process outlined here.

+> **NOTE:** The NCI's Appshare (Posit Connect) located at https://appshare-dev.cancer.gov/ is treated as a Dev environment, which means it doesn't run 24x7 and has fewer system resources; it shuts down around 5-6pm ET daily.
+For this reason, the ETL deployment is hosted on a separate instance of Posit Connect, but it's still under the NCI's infrastructure.
+It is located at https://posit-connect-prod.cancer.gov/.

 ### 1. Prerequisites

 - All operations involving the NCI's Appshare (Posit Connect) located at https://appshare-dev.cancer.gov/ require NIH VPN connection.